 - 5.8 The PSR will consider complaints we receive from consumers or other affected parties in determining whether or not a scheme should remain a designated switching scheme. - 5.9 We would consider complaints that have a bearing on the three designation criteria.
-Examples of complaints we may investigate may include the following: - recurring complaints associated with errors in process (e.g. Standing Orders, Direct Debits or balances that were not transferred correctly) - recurring complaints associated with delays with the service provided by the designated scheme - 5.10 We will also seek information on what actions the operator and its members have taken in addressing these complaints. - 5.11 We will assess the frequency and severity of the complaints in conjunction with an assessment of the operator's submission.
+Examples of complaints we may investigate may include the following: - recurring complaints associated with errors in process (e.g. Standing Orders, Direct Debits or balances that were not transferred correctly) - recurring complaints associated with delays with the service provided by the designated scheme - 5.10 We would normally notify the operator and relevant members if we receive complaints about a scheme and, subject to any confidentiality constraints, provide details of the complaints.
+We will seek information about the actions taken by the operator and its members to address the complaints. - 5.11 We will assess the frequency and severity of the complaints in conjunction with an assessment of the operator's submission.
 The assessments will be used as part of the process to determine whether or not the operator continues to meet the three designation criteria.

-6 Fees
+6. Fees